Configuring scan credentials

 Shared credentials vs. site-specific credentials

-• Site-specific credentials can only be used in the site for in which they are configured
+- Site-specific credentials: Can be used only with the site they are configured for.

 Credentials and the expert system